jgordini/apl-quest-notes/_sources/apl-quest/2013/Float-Your-Boat-APLQuest-2013-7.md

 1. `⍕¨⍵` [Format](https://aplwiki.com/wiki/Format) `⍕` Each `¨` formats the right [argument](https://aplwiki.com/wiki/Argument "Argument") into a [simple](https://aplwiki.com/wiki/Simple "Simple") [character](https://aplwiki.com/index.php?title=Character&action=edit&redlink=1 "Character (page does not exist)") array.
 2. `'.'∊` Checks if `'.'` is a member of the each formated element of Omega `⍵`.
 3. `∘` applies the each to the membership function.
-Without compose the membership function use the entire array.
+Without compose the membership function uses the entire array.
 4. `⍵/⍨` Filters the original argument against the result of Step 2.